-SAN FRANCISCO – May 25, 2017 – Splunk Inc. (NASDAQ: SPLK), provider of the leading software platform for real-time Operational Intelligence, today announced results for its fiscal first quarter ended April 30, 2017.
+SAN FRANCISCO – May 24, 2018 – Splunk Inc. (NASDAQ: SPLK), first in delivering “aha” moments from machine data, today announced results for its fiscal first quarter ended April 30, 2018.

 Strategic and Channel Partners:

-All forward-looking non-GAAP financial measures contained in this section “Financial Outlook” exclude estimates for stock-based compensation expenses, employer payroll tax expense related to employee stock plans, amortization of acquired intangible assets and adjustments related to a financing lease obligation.
+All forward-looking non-GAAP financial measures contained in this section “Financial Outlook” exclude estimates for stock-based compensation expenses, employer payroll tax expense related to employee stock plans, amortization of acquired intangible assets, adjustments related to a financing lease obligation and acquisition-related adjustments.

 Conference Call and Webcast

 Splunk’s executive management team will host a conference call today beginning at 1:30 p.m.
 PT (4:30 p.m.
 ET) to discuss the company’s financial results and business highlights.
 Interested parties may access the call by dialing (866) 501-1535.
 International parties may access the call by dialing (216) 672-5582.
 A live audio webcast of the conference call will be available through Splunk’s Investor Relations website at http://investors.splunk.com/events-presentations.
 A replay of the call will be available through May 31, 2018 by dialing (855) 859-2056 and referencing Conference ID 8086789.